ApacheChief/ApacheChief.github.io/_posts/2026-02-01-applied-data-science-project.md

 ## 2.3 Cleaning & Preprocessing: Lowercasing, stopwords, lemmatization
 ## 2.3.1 Duplicate and Missing Content Audit
-Audit was done on possible duplicates and  missing contents on the attributes in use – brand, content and scores.
-The audit confirmed that there were no duplicates, missing contents and scores were valid within the range of 1 to 5 (Fig 2.6).
+An audit was conducted on the key attributes—brand, content, and scores—to check for possible duplicates and missing values.
+The audit confirmed that no duplicates or missing entries were present, and all scores were valid within the expected range of 1 to 5 (Fig. 2.6).

 <div style="text-align:center; margin-bottom: 1rem;">
   <div><strong>Fig 2.6 — Audit of Duplicates and Missing Contents</strong></div>